 Before I became a full-time writer, I used to be a mathematician.
 Seeing those numbers awakened the math geek in me.
 What did they mean?
 And what did they have to do with the fractal on the screen?
 Quickly, before the screen-saver image vanished into the ether, I sketched it on my notepad, making a resolution to find out someday.

 As it turned out, the picture on the screen was a special case of a more general construction.
 Start with three circles of any size, with each one touching the other two.
 Draw a new circle that fits snugly into the space between them, and another around the outside enclosing all the circles.
 Now you have four roughly triangular spaces between the circles.
 In each of those spaces, draw a new circle that just touches each side.
 This creates 12 triangular pores; insert a new circle into each one of them, just touching each side.
 Keep on going forever, or at least until the circles become too small to see.
-The resulting foam-like structure is called an Apollonian gasket (see the figure at right).
+The resulting foam-like structure is called an Apollonian gasket (see the figure above).

 Something about the Apollonian gasket makes ordinary, sensible mathematicians get a little bit giddy.
 It inspired a Nobel laureate to write a poem and publish it in the journal Nature.
 An 18th-century Japanese samurai painted a similar picture on a tablet and hung it in front of a Buddhist temple.
 Researchers at AT&T Labs printed it onto T-shirts.
 And in a book about fractals with the lovely title Indra’s Pearls, mathematician David Wright compared the gasket to Dr. Seuss’s The Cat in the Hat:

 The cat takes off his hat to reveal Little Cat A, who then removes his hat and releases Little Cat B, who then uncovers Little Cat C, and so on.
 Now imagine there are not one but three cats inside each cat’s hat.
 That gives a good impression of the explosive proliferation of these tiny ideal triangles.